riyons/react-multistep-form-using-context-api/README.md

 import MultiStepForm from "./components/common/MultiStepForm/MultiStepForm"; // Reusable react multi-form component import OrderContext from './context/orderContext'; // Context API

-// Create an array to include the list of elements you want to include inside the multi-step form, and add the array to the reusable multi-step form component.
+// Array object to include the list of components you want to pass into the multi-step form module.
-// Please note that the 'headerText' and 'headerIcon' properties in the array below are optional.
-This is to display the title and icon in the progress bar. const componentsList = [
+// Please note that the 'headerText' and 'headerIcon' properties within the Array object below are optional.
+These properties are used to display the title and icon in the progress bar. const componentsList = [
   { headerText: 'Shipping Address', headerIcon: 'fa fa-address-card', component: <ShippingAddress /> }, { headerText: 'Payment Details', headerIcon: 'fa fa-credit-card', component: <PaymentDetails /> },